Pulumi vs Terraform

 To learn more, see Referencing Terraform State in our Adopting Pulumi user guide.

 Cloud Native Support

 Pulumi supports the cloud native ecosystem.
 This includes a native Kubernetes provider with 100% Kubernetes API coverage in all languages, including compile-time type-checking.
 Pulumi also includes Helm 2 and 3 support, strongly typed CustomResourceDefinitions (CRDs), deploying Kubernetes YAML or Kustomize templates, as well as a YAML-to-Pulumi conversion tool that can translate any Kubernetes YAML into your desired language.
 Pulumi also offers playbooks with built-in best practices for production cluster deployments for AWS EKS, Azure AKS, and Google GKE.
 Pulumi also offers a Kubernetes operator that allows you to continuously deliver via GitOps.
-Terraform offers similar support for the Kubernetes core API and Helm but has generic support for CRDs, meaning no compile-type type-checking or auto-complete.
+Terraform offers similar support for the Kubernetes core API and Helm but has generic support for CRDs, meaning no compile-time type-checking or auto-complete.

 Dynamic Provider Support

 Pulumi provides dynamic providers that allow you to extend your system by creating new kinds of custom resources by directly coding CRUD operations for the new resource in your Pulumi program.
 This can be used to support new resource types in addition to performing complex integrations like database migrations, configuration management for virtual machines, and more, all orchestrated alongside your IaC workflows.
 Terraform does not have a direct equivalent to Dynamic Providers and would require writing complex and proprietary modules in order to build custom resources with CRUD operations.
 To learn more, see Dynamic Providers.